liuluddex/liuluddex.github.io/content/authors/admin/_index.md

     url: https://www.hust.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include formal analysis and reinforcement learning.

 # Interests to show in About widget
 interests:
-  - Natural Language Processing
-  - Time Series Forecasting
-  - Big Data Analysis
+  - Formal Analysis
+  - Reinforcement Learning

 # Education to show in About widget
 education: